 The goal of the BCDD is to provide a place for parents to visit with multiple service providers and professionals in one location.
 Various departments from Baylor University, including Communication Sciences and Disorders, Psychology, Family Consumer Science, Social Work, among others, will collaborate to best serve families and their children with developmental disabilities.
 For more information about the BCDD, please visit the website below.

-Social Circles are designed to provide a safe and encouraging environment in which to learn and practice social skills: improve communication abilities, increase confidence, enhance emotional learning, and foster relationship building.
-Each semester the BARC provides Social Circle groups that are facilitated by graduate students in the school psychology program.
+Social Circles - Social Circles is a program designed to provide a safe and encouraging environment in which children learn and practice social skills, improve communication abilities, increase confidence, enhance emotional learning, and foster relationship building.
+Each semester there are approximately six Social Circles groups offered for school-aged children.
+The groups are led by graduate students in the department of educational psychology and are supervised by department faculty and staff.
 To participate in Social Circles, a $25 registration fee will be required at the time the application form is submitted and a $25 supply fee will be due at the first session.
 There is also a $10 per session fee.
 If we cannot accommodate your schedule, your application fee is fully refundable.
 Application fees are non-refundable once the sessions begin.
-If you would like to know more information about the spring 2014 groups or to get on the list, please call 254-710-6222 or email firstname.lastname@example.org.
+If you would like to know more information about the program or to get on the list to receive services, please call 254-537-1042 or email [email protected]

 Onging Research - several Baylor representatives are conducting research at this time.
 Please see the tab, "Current Research", for more information.